apache/nuttx/boards/arm/lpc54xx/lpcxpresso-lpc54628/README.txt

          60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
          70: -- -- -- -- -- -- -- --

-       I believe that the on-board Accelerometer, Audio Codec, and touch panel controller should have been detected (but perhaps the touch panel is not powered in this configuration since the LCD is not configured?)
+       I believe that the on-board Accelerometer, Audio CODEC, and touch panel controller should have been detected (but perhaps the touch panel is not powered in this configuration since the LCD is not configured?)